cfu288/mere-medical/libs/emr-pipeline/README.md

    remembers every tenant ever listed; a body identical to the newest snapshot only updates that snapshot's date.
 2. **Extract.** Fetches the CapabilityStatement of every currently listed tenant, each run, through a bounded worker pool with retries and timeouts.
-A failure, including a 200 carrying non-JSON, updates error columns only.
-It **never clobbers a good body**: a run killed midway costs a re-crawl, never data.
+A failure, including a 200 carrying non-JSON or a capability that classifies unusable, updates error columns only.
+It **never replaces a usable body with an unusable one**: a run killed midway costs a re-crawl, never data.
 3. **Transform.** `DELETE` + `INSERT` rebuilds the derived tables by rereading every
    snapshot: every tenant ever listed, its latest url and seen date, its last non-empty name, every url it was ever listed at, and a classification of each url's